 The areas on the body where a person pulls their hair may also change over time.
 While many people with the disorder pull from the scalp, other areas — including eyelashes, eyebrows, the pubic region and legs — are subject to pulling as well.

-Trichotillomania habit reversal training is one of the most commonly used techniques.
+- Habit reversal training: Habit reversal training (HRT) is one of the most commonly used techniques for treating trichotillomania.
 It bases its approach to building personal awareness of hair pulling and identifying hair-pulling triggers.
-This therapy addresses these triggers, so the individual can develop new, healthier behaviors to respond to common triggers instead of engaging in hair pulling.
+HRT addresses these triggers, so the individual can develop new, healthier behaviors to respond to common triggers instead of engaging in hair pulling.

-Trichotillomania cognitive behavioral therapy may be particularly effective.
-While similar in approach to habit-reversal training, trichotillomania cognitive behavioral therapy focuses more on changing the thoughts associated with hair pulling and allowing this change to influence behaviors.
+- Cognitive Behavioral Therapy: Cognitive behavioral therapy (CBT) may be particularly effective for trichotillomania.
+While similar in approach to habit-reversal training, CBT focuses more on changing the thoughts associated with hair pulling and allowing this change to influence behaviors.

 While trichotillomania usually develops initially during childhood, it may resurface during various times in a person’s life.
 Extreme stress contributes to a recurrence of trichotillomania.
 Another common result of experiencing stress is substance use.
 Usually, the presence of both indicates a need to develop healthy coping skills.
 Developing healthy coping skills should be one of the initial focuses of treatment.

-While it is rare for trichotillomania to develop because of drug use, when stimulant use and hair pulling behaviors occur together, it is possible.
-A person may experience relief or gratification when they first pull hair as the result of drug use.
-Over time, as the pleasurable emotional experience reinforces this behavior, the hair pulling may begin to occur independently of substance use.
+While it is rare for trichotillomania to develop because of drug use, when stimulant use and hair-pulling behaviors occur together, it is possible.
+A person may experience relief or gratification when they first pull hair as a result of drug use.
+Over time, as the pleasurable emotional experience reinforces this behavior, the hair-pulling may begin to occur independently of substance use.